-Rodrigo Ordóñez is an independent photographer based in Jakarta, Indonesia.
-He produces professional-quality images and multimedia in Indonesia, Asia and the world.
+Rodrigo Ordóñez is an independent photographer based in Mexico City.
+He produces professional-quality images, video and multimedia in Mexico, Latin America and the world.

 Rodrigo has worked as a studio assistant for war photographer James Nachtwey (TIME magazine) in New York.
 In 2006, he attended a workshop with Gary Knight (VII Photo) in Argentina, which resulted in the publication of a collective book.